The history of 'Pay-To-Win' cosmetics in Fortnite

 After much debate within the community, Epic Games took a stance.
 They removed the glider from competitive play while they worked on a fix.
 However, the glider is still available in casual modes.
 Despite Epic Games essentially admitting the glider is pay-to-win, they are still allowing players to use it in the normal playlists.
 This decision by Epic Games brings into question their mission and the claim that item shop items give no competitive advantage.

 In the same week as the Dragacorn glider controversy, another pay-to-win item made an appearance.
 Multiple pro players discovered that when wielding this pickaxe, the user's footsteps were made silent to enemy players.
 As one would suspect, this is an enormous unfair advantage.
 EU Fortnite superstar, Dmitri ‘Mitr0’ Van de Vrie, used the Riot Control Baton and placed 1st in a Cash Cup the same day this exploit became public.

 Mitr0 was not shy about it either.
-Following his victory, he tweeted out, “imagine not buying a pay to win pickaxe.”
+Following his victory, he tweeted, “imagine not buying a pay-to-win pickaxe.”

 Epic Games swiftly removed the pickaxe from the game.
 This time, in all playlists.
 No action was taken against Mitr0 or the other abusers — nor were their Cash Cup results disqualified.

 Despite claiming that the item shop is “cosmetic only”, Fortnite developers have been less than careful in introducing cosmetics with questionable competitive advantages.
 Sometimes the advantage was the result of an oversight or a bug.
 Other times, the advantage was built into the item and only addressed after heavy abuse from the player base.
 Regardless, Epic Games has been quick to confront and hotfix the issue.